2023 Dubai Tennis Championships – Women's singles

 Barbora Krejčíková defeated Iga Świątek in the final, 6–4, 6–2 to win the women's singles tennis title at the 2023 Dubai Tennis Championships.
 It was her first WTA 1000 title.

-In addition to world No. 1 Świątek, Krejčíková also defeated No. 2 Aryna Sabalenka and No. 3 Jessica Pegula, becoming the fifth woman to defeat the top three ranked players in a single tournament, and the third to do so outside of the WTA Finals.
+In addition to world No. 1 Świątek, Krejčíková also defeated No. 2 Aryna Sabalenka and No. 3 Jessica Pegula, becoming the fifth woman to defeat the top three ranked players in a single tournament, the third to do so outside of the WTA Finals and the first to be ranked (No. 30) outside of the top ten while matches being played.
 Krejčíková also saved four match points en route to the title, in the second round against Daria Kasatkina.

 Jeļena Ostapenko was the defending champion, but lost in the third round to Sabalenka.

 Seeds

 The top eight seeds received a bye into the second round.